Casa de la Alegria

-When we first met in 2007, the 28 year old was the sole caretaker of 22 girls.
+When we first met in 2007, the 28-year-old was the sole caretaker of 22 girls.
 She had no help: no cooks, no cleaners and no other caretakers, – just a dog as security guard.
-The meagre funds they received from the local church was far from enough.
+The meagre funds they received from the local church were far from enough.
 In order to survive the girls baked bread and made handicrafts which they sold every Saturday at the local market.

 What we first did was to support their daily necessities such as food and clothing.
 Then, in order to foster the education, creativity and life skills of the girls, we set up a computer lab, a library and bought some sewing machines.

 The results were quickly reflected in the girls, who now walked around with smiling faces and straight backs.
-Every girl improved academically and suddenly realized that education was something which to aspire.
+Every girl improved academically and suddenly realized that education was something to aspire to.

 Unfortunately, in 2014 the Bolivian government decided to close down all orphanages in the region and forbade funding by foreign organizations.
 However, Future4Children took an active part in the Casa de la Bienvenida, an in-between home for the girls until they could provide for themselves or finish their education.